facebook/react-native-website/docs/build-speed.md

 ---
 id: build-speed
-title: Speeding up your Build
+title: Speeding up your Build phase
 ---

 Building your React Native app could be **expensive** and take several minutes of developers time.